 - 1 ¼ cups chopped chocolate, divided

-Bake for 25-30 minutes on the middle rack in the oven until the brownies are just set to touch.
+- Bake for 25-30 minutes on the middle rack in the oven until the brownies are just set to touch.
 Don't over bake the brownies.
 They will set up as they cool.
 Remove from oven and let cool before cutting into squares.
-Store in an airtight container at room temperature for up to 4 days.
+You can sprinkle them with a little flaky sea salt, if desired.

 Photos by Dishing Out Health